Jhonny González: Featherweight

-Gonzalez then decided to abandon the super bantamweight category and start visualizing himself like a featherweight world champion.
+Gonzalez then decided to abandon the super bantamweight category and start visualizing himself as a featherweight world champion.

 Gonzalez won the WBC International Featherweight title on December 16, 2009, against Marlon Aguilar.
 The fight took place at the Auditorio Plaza Condesa in Mexico City.
 Gonzales won the bout by TKO in round 4 and following these events, he looked for a new attempt to become a Mexican world champion.
 On March 20, 2010, Gonzales took on Antonio Davis at the City Discothèque in Cancun, Quintana Roo, in a WBC Featherweight Title Eliminator; the former WBO champion won by technical knockout in the second round, when the referee stopped the fight after Davis failed to respond following four consecutive knockdowns.

 In his next bout, González fought Colombian Aristides Perez for the WBC FECARBOX featherweight title.
-González indicated that he had been training hard for the upcoming bout, seeking for a world title shot.
+González indicated that he had been training hard for the upcoming bout, seeking a world title shot.
 The Mexican was originally scheduled to fight Ira Terry, but the latter was replaced by Perez just a few days before the contest.
 The event was held in Campeche, Mexico, on July 24, 2010.
 The Pachuca native won the match by TKO in the second round, after knocking Perez down a few moments before.

 González challenged Jackson Asiku on September 15, 2010, at the Hilton Hotel in Las Vegas, with the IBO Featherweight title on the line.
 The Mexican pugilist defeated his opponent by TKO in the 6th round, to win the IBO Featherweight title.